Do you know the signs of estrogen dominance and progesterone deficiency? Many women experience these symptoms and don’t even realize it!

 Some of the typical signs of Estrogen dominance in menopause are heavy periods, weight gain in menopause, worsened PMS, sleep problems and hot flashes.

 Now, let’s dig in the reasons of high Estrogen levels inside your body:

-And when you have high levels of fat, it leads to excessive Estrogen in your body.
+And when you have high levels of belly fat (also called as visceral fat), it leads to excessive Estrogen in your body.